ivapops/Acropora_cryptic_species/README.md

   - Map paired reads to the Acropora hyacinthus reference genome using the Burrow-Wheeler Aligner (Li & Durbin, 2009, version 0.7.17) and the MEM algorithm with default settings.
   - The resulting alignment SAM files were converted to indexed and sorted BAM files using Samtools v1.10 (Danecek et al., 2021)
   - Reference genome: `GCA_020536085.1_Ahyacinthus.chrsV1_genomic` (López-Nandam et al., 2023) available on NCBI: https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_020536085.1/
-  - Requires a bwa index from the referenc genome
+  - Requires a bwa index of the reference genome
   - Requies a list of R1 clean (paired reads) fastq files

 ```